YgorPereira/YgorPereira/README.md

 # Hello World!
 <p>
-👋 Hi, my name is Ygor Ruan Pereira from Brazil!
-A  System Analysis and Development commited student.
+👋 Hi, my name is Ygor Ruan Pereira from Brazil, a System Analysis and Development commited student.

 - 👨‍🎓 I'm currently studying System Analysis and Development at Fatec University
 - ⚙️ I'm graduated in System Development technical education at Etec..</li>